stjudecloud/rfcs/text/0002-quality-check-workflow.md

          fastq_screen $combined_fastq
       ```

-9. If RNA-seq, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-seq experiment.
+9. If RNA-Seq, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-Seq experiment.

       ```bash
       ngsderive strandedness
       ```

-10. If RNA-seq data, run `qualimap rnaseq` to gather QC statistics that are tailored for RNA-seq files.
+10. If RNA-Seq data, run `qualimap rnaseq` to gather QC statistics that are tailored for RNA-Seq files.

       ```bash
       qualimap rnaseq --java-mem-size=$MEM_SIZE \ # memory